jetty/jetty.project/README.md

 Eclipse Jetty will be built in `jetty-home/target/jetty-home`.

-The first build may take a longer than expected as Maven downloads all the dependencies.
+The first build will take longer than subsequent builds as Maven will downloads all third party dependencies.

 The build tests do a lot of stress testing, and on some machines it is necessary to set the file descriptor limit to greater than 2048 for the tests to all pass successfully.

-It is possible to bypass tests by building with `mvn clean install -DskipTests`.

 Professional Services
 ---------------------